On singular pencils with commuting coefficients: Introduction

 In the paper \cite{KP} we focused on linear pencils with a numerical range equal to the whole complex plane.
 Namely, we considered the relation between linear matrix pencils with a numerical range equal to the whole complex plane and the pencils such that $(0,0)$ belongs to the joint numerical range of its coefficients.
 In recent paper we consider analogous questions for the spectrum of linear pencil and the Taylor spectrum of its coefficients.
 A direct motivation to take up this topic was the paper \cite{DKY}, where the authors asked the question if these two classes of matrices (operators) coincide (Problems 3.17(iv),(v) in \cite{DKY}).

 We start our results with showing that for each singular pencil $(0,0)$ belongs to the joint numerical range of its coefficients.
 This theorem (Theorem \ref{dcommthm}) shows the connection between the subject of this paper and \cite{KP}.
 Moreover, it can be seen as an extension of the Theorem 5.4 from \cite{mehl2021matrix}.
-Since our paper is concerned with Taylor spectrum we also show (Theorem 2.2) how the Kronecker form looks for commuting matrices.

-The main part of this paper shows that the linear matrix pencil is singular (its spectrum is a whole complex plane) if and only if $(0,0)$ belongs to the Taylor spectrum of its coefficients (Theorem \ref{Q12}).
-In other words we give positive answers for Problems 3.17(iv),(v) from \cite{DKY}) in the finite dimensional case.
-Thanks to that we could characterize the Taylor spectrum of matrices in terms of singularity of a linear pencil (Corollary \ref{wn}).
+The main part of this paper shows that the matrix polynomial is singular (its spectrum is a whole complex plane) if and only if $(0,0,\ldots,0)$ belongs to the Taylor spectrum of its coefficients (Theorem \ref{Q12_poly}).
+Therefore, for linear pencils, we give positive answers for Problems 3.17(iv),(v) from \cite{DKY}) in the finite dimensional case.
+Thanks to that we could characterize the Taylor spectrum of matrices in terms of singularity of a matrix polynomial (Corollary \ref{wn_poly}).
 Another description of Taylor spectrum of invertible matrices arise in \cite{DKY} as a Conjecture 3.9.
-We also proved this hypothesis (Theorem \ref{hypo}).
+We showed that this hypothesis has a negative answer (Example \ref{hypo}).
+Moreover, our example is a counter-example to Theorem 3.11 from \cite{DKY}.

 It has to be pointed out that the Taylor spectrum of commuting matrices coincide with some other spectra, e.g., right, left, polynomially convex or joint algebraic spectrum, thus the choice of Taylor spectrum was important only due to infinite case.
-In particular, on the contrary to Theorem 1.1 form \cite{V}, the above mentioned characterizations are not valid for operators on infinite dimensional Hilbert space (see Example \ref{ex2}).
+In particular, on the contrary to Theorem 1.1 from \cite{V}, the above mentioned characterization is not valid for operators on infinite dimensional Hilbert space (see Example \ref{P2}).
 At the end of this paper we solve Problems 3.17(i),(iv),(v) posted in \cite{DKY}, i.e. we give an example which shows that there exists a singular linear pencil (on an infinite dimension space) such that $(0,0)$ does not belong to Taylor spectrum of its coefficients (Example \ref{P2}).

+Since our paper is concerned with Taylor spectrum we also discuss how the Kronecker form looks for commuting matrices (Theorem \ref{commsing}).
+From an application point of view the linear pencils with commuting coefficients are also very interesting, see \cite{KM}.
+Fortunately, by Lemma 2.31 from \cite{KM}, each non-singular pencil has a commuting one in its orbit.
+Therefore, very often, instead of considering the pencils with commuting coefficients it is enough to deal with non-singular pencils.
+At the end of this paper we propose the conjecture (Problem \ref{Pus}) which describes all linear pencils with a commuting pencil in their orbits.